katarina33/ltlsurfcharters/src/pages/projects/ocean-divine.md

 #### INCLUDED (Surf Trips):

-- Return airport transfers
+* Return airport transfers
-- Tourism taxes
+* Tourism taxes
-- Air-Conditioned twin share cabin with ensuite bathroom
+* Air-Conditioned twin share cabin with ensuite bathroom
-- All meals and non-alcoholic beverages, incl hot drinks
+* All meals and non-alcoholic beverages, incl hot drinks
-- Use of all on board equipment (for snorkelling)
+* Use of all on board equipment (for snorkelling)
-- Services of expert guides (surf and dive guides)
+* Services of expert guides (surf and dive guides)
-- Fishing from the Dhoni
+* Fishing from the Dhoni
-- Visit to local island
+* Visit to local island

 #### NOT INCLUDED (Surf Trips):

-- Alcoholic beverages
+* Alcoholic beverages
-- Massage
+* Massage
-- Diving
+* Diving
-- Internet
+* Internet
-- Diving course (on request: 130$/pers )
+* Diving course (on request)